 Expansive Reflections: Returning to the Feminisms of the 1970s

 A return to the feminisms of the 1970s is one of the most salient dimensions of feminist studies to emerge over the last decade.
 Scholarly books, special issues of academic journals, conferences, exhibitions, and research forums have revisited this decade in which feminism became a discernible liberation movement rewriting political and cultural landscapes around the globe.
 Vibrant with differentiation, moving across multiple practices and disciplines, this return can be characterized in at least two ways.
 First of all, it creates and traces subtle lines of inquiry between the purported triumphs and failures of 1970s feminisms.
 That is, this return rejects heroic recoveries, but neither does it indulge in the habitual condemnations of 1970s and the “second wave,” thereby revealing feminism to be an ideologically riven and contested terrain.
-Secondly, this return can be understood as a collective (though diffuse) attempt to engage with what Nancy Fraser identifies as “redistribution, recognition, and representation” in equal measure.
+Secondly, this return can be understood as a collective (though diffuse) attempt to engage with what Nancy Fraser identifies as feminism's commitments to “redistribution, recognition, and representation” in equal measure.

 This proposed volume seeks essays that reflect on this return—evident not only in academia, but in emergent activist feminisms of the 21st century—and speculate on what it means for feminist scholarship, politics, and cultural production.
 Often reflections signal an ending, but we hope this volume is at best a mid-career retrospective, which can contribute to feminism’s continued proliferation and expansion.
 In light of this aim, we are interested in three modes of analysis: those that create a retrospective account of this recent return, and analyze, in the words of Clare Hemmings, the “feminist stories” that constitute it, which means tracing its attachments, aspirations, and elisions and identifying the larger historical and scholarly trends of which they are a part; those that continue the work of (re)discovering and revealing the neglected historical dimensions and cultural productions of the feminist 1970s that need to be disinterred and brought to light; and those that focus on contemporary texts and events that cite the discernible styles, image repertoires, or structure of feelings of the 1970s as a notable period of feminism’s intervention.